Athlyn Green enjoys whipping up tasty dishes in her home kitchen. She's received many requests for her recipes and is happy to share.

 - Place pot at the back of the stove.

 - Watch closely to avoid overheating and risk of fire.
 As mentioned, you do not need high temperatures.

 - Do not leave unattended for any reason.

 - Keep a lid close by, in case of fire, for quick and safe extinguishing.

-- Remove pot from element when you are finished frying to prevent wrong element being turned on accidentally and causing a possible fire.
+- Remove the pot from element when you are finished frying to prevent the wrong element from being turned on accidentally and causing a possible fire.

 Should You Use a Deep Fryer to Cook Onion Rings?

 Using a deep fryer is a safe method for frying foods, which allows for:

 - Easy temperature control, which prevents fat from catching on fire.

 - You don't have to "chase" onions rings around in hot fat with a slotted spoon to lift them out.
 When you use a deep fryer, you cook right in the basket.